brian mckay's family tree

 8th October 1859

 This is a curious one.
-On this date George's second daughter, Hannah, was born at 10 Stirmont Street, Glasgow.
+There is a record that George and Robina had a second daughter, Hannah, born on this date, at 10 Stirmont Street, Glasgow.
 The curiosity is that in the 1861 Census there is no mention of Hannah, but another daughter called Margaret is recorded - aged 1.
 There is no record of Hannah dying, but there are later records of Margaret that all indicate she must have been born in 1859.
 I can only conclude that Hannah and Margaret are one and the same and that either the Registrar recorded the name incorrectly or the family decided they didn't like the name Hannah???
 Anyway, at the time of Hannah/Margaret's birth, George was a Shoemaker Journeyman.

 The Census records that George now aged 34, lives at 12 Stirmont Street in the Parish of St. Enoch Glasgow.
 The house had only one room with one or more windows and living there with him were his wife Robina and their children Annie (7), George (3) and Margaret (1).
 George is described as a Leather Shoemaker.
 Interestingly there are a further three Shoemakers at the same address.